Perfect Oven Baked Potatoes Recipe

 These roasted potatoes are one of my favorite side dishes.
 They are delicious and can be served with chicken or beef dishes.
 The best part is that they require about 5 minutes of prep work.
 Serve them with my delicious air-fried pork chops.
 Top these with a scoop of my best Instant Pot chili, or serve them with this crockpot roasted chicken or bacon-wrapped pork loin.

 Spread some garlic butter on top!
 It’s so good when it starts melting!
-For Mediterranean-style potatoes, top your baked potato with kalamata olives, feta cheese, garam masala, green chiles, and fresh cilantro.
-In addition to all the toppings, you can pile on them and add some extra flavor using different sauces, such as blue cheese sauce.
+For Mediterranean-style potatoes, top your baked potato with kalamata olives, feta cheese, capers, green olives, and fresh cilantro.
+In addition to all the toppings you can pile on, you can also add extra flavor using different sauces, such as blue cheese sauce.

 How to store and freeze leftovers: